illfirin/Bedlam/README.md

 # Bedlam
-App that exist for storing best citations in the world
+App that exists for storing best citations in the world